 Don’t Clip In

 Though you may have years of experience riding your road bike, one of the best mountain biking for beginners tips is to see yourself as a true newbie.
 That means – yes, we’re serious – platform pedals.
 Though clipping in creates more power in the pedal stroke, power isn’t the thing you should be focusing on at first.
 Technique is, and that takes a while to master.
 In other words: You’re probably going to fall.
 A lot.
 “If you’re starting out mountain biking, get flat pedals and compatible flat mountain bike shoes.
 Riding flats can really help you feel more confidence since you don’t have to worry about getting out of your pedals.
 You can also learn how to do skills with proper form and technique.
 When clipped in, you can cheat with some skills, which can create bad habits.”

 Many a roadie has been humbled by an overly ambitious attempt at difficult, technical trails with steep climbs and even steeper drop-offs with little room for mistakes.
 It’s best to begin on a truly easy, beginner-friendly mountain bike trail, then increase difficulty as you improve your handling and climbing skills.

 Be Ready to Dance

 Perhaps the biggest difference between road riding and mountain biking is the amount of movement that takes place.
 Instead of a smooth pedal stroke in an aerodynamic position, mountain bikers are constantly adapting to the trail.
-“I like to call climbing a dance,” says Halpin. “you are always shifting your weight and making micro adjustments to keep traction and balance while climbing.”
+“I like to call climbing a dance,” says Halpin of adjusting to mountain biking as a beginner. “you are always shifting your weight and making micro adjustments to keep traction and balance while climbing.”

 Get Out of the Seat